ImagingDataCommons/highdicom/docs/generalsr.rst

 Items and (*N*, 3) for Scoord3D Content Items, where *N* is the number of points.
 The permissible number of points depends upon the graphic type.
-For example, a ``POINT`` is described by exactly one point, a ``CIRCLE`` is described by exactly 2 points, and a ``POLYLINE`` may contain 2 or more points.
+For example, a ``POINT`` is described by exactly one point, a ``CIRCLE`` is described by exactly 2 points (the center and a point on the circumference), and a ``POLYLINE`` may contain 2 or more points.
 See the documentation of the relevant enumeration class for specific details on all graphic types.

 Furthermore, `highdicom` will reconstruct the graphic data stored into a content item into a NumPy array of the correct shape if you use the